Adaptive Algorithms for Robust Phase Retrieval: Introduction

 To get better control over the cost of solving \eqref{PL}, under the same fixed step sizes, \cite{zheng2023new} has proposed the Inexact Proximal Linear (\ipl) algorithm that solves \eqref{PL} inexactly using one of the following {\textit{inexact} termination conditions:}

 where $\rho_l>0$, $\rho_h\in (0,1/4)$ are given positive constants.
 Here, LAC is short for the low accuracy condition, and HAC is short for the high accuracy condition. {Since $\min_x F_{t_k}(x;x^k)$ is not known in practice, to verify these conditions one needs to work with sufficient conditions for \eqref{low-high-0} obtained by replacing} $\min_{x\in \mathbb{R}^n}F_{t_k}(x;x^k)$ with the dual function values of \eqref{PL}.
 In~\cite{zheng2023new}, \eqref{PL} is solved {through applying the {Accelerated Proximal Gradient} algorithm (\apg{}) given in~\cite{tseng2008accelerated} to} the dual problem of \eqref{PL}.
 In~\cite{zheng2023new}, it is proven that \ipl{} can compute an $\epsilon$-optimal solution for \eqref{duchi_l1_ori} within $\cO(1/\epsilon)$ inner iterations in total for inexactly solving a sequence of subproblem in the form of \eqref{PL}, {establishing} the total complexity for the {double}-loop algorithm \ipl{}.
-Numerical experiments in \cite{zheng2023new} empirically show that \ipl{} enjoys better numerical {performance} in terms of CPU time compared to \pl{} {method.} However, the efficiency of \ipl{} is still unsatisfying due to the sublinear convergence rate; {that said, there is a room for further improvement for \ipl{}, and this is one of the objectives of this paper, where we improve the total complexity using diminishing step size strategy which is also practical.}
+Numerical experiments in \cite{zheng2023new} empirically show that \ipl{} enjoys better numerical {performance} in terms of CPU time compared to \pl{} {method.} However, the efficiency of \ipl{} is still unsatisfying due to the sublinear convergence rate; that said, there is room for further improvement for \ipl{}, and it is one objective of this paper.